27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: The Matterhorn is Europe’s highest mountain

 Switzerland’s picturesque peak may be the most visually striking mountain in the world, but it’s not even close to being the tallest in Europe.
-For that you have to look to Russia’s Mt.
-Elbrus, which rises to 18,510 feet in the Caucasus Mountains near the border with Georgia.
+For that you have to look to Russia’s Mount Elbrus, which rises to 18,510 feet in the Caucasus Mountains near the border with Georgia.

 Imran-Ashraf/Shutterstock